Costa Rica Slow

 “Is Costa Rica a safe country to visit?”

 Costa Rica is considered safe with a stable political climate and friendly local culture.
 Avoid flashing around expensive gear and do not leave your belongings unattended.
 Travelers insurance is a good idea for peace of mind.
-ATMS, banks and medical care are of good standard here.
+ATMS, banks and medical care are of good standard here, including a health clinic, dental office, and an english speaking doctor in Puerto Jiménez.

 “What will the weather be like during the retreat?”